ldutoit/eelRNA/README.md

 ### GO Enrichment

 We  extracted GO terms at the gene level  and performed the GO enrichment analysis in the file [GOenrichment.md](GOenrichment.md).
-The Gene ontology enrichment analysis results are saved in [results_files/diff.GOseq.enriched](results_files/diff.GOseq.enriched) and [diff.GOseq.depleted](results_files/diff.GOseq.depleted).
+The gAnguilla australisene ontology enrichment analysis results are saved in [results_files/diff.GOseq.enriched](results_files/diff.GOseq.enriched) and [diff.GOseq.depleted](results_files/diff.GOseq.depleted).